awsdocs/amazon-elasticache-docs/doc_source/memcache/cluster-create-determine-requirements.md

 ## Memcached cluster configuration<a name="memcached-cluster-configuration"></a>

-ElastiCache for Memcached clusters are comprised of from 1 to 20 nodes\.
+ElastiCache for Memcached clusters are comprised of from 1 to 40 nodes\.
 The data in a Memcached cluster is partitioned across the nodes in the cluster\.
 Your application connects with a Memcached cluster using a network address called an Endpoint\.
 Each node in a Memcached cluster has its own endpoint which your application uses to read from or write to the specific node\.
 In addition to the node endpoints, the Memcached cluster itself has an endpoint called the *configuration endpoint*\.
-Your application can use this endpoint to read from or write to the cluster, leaving the determination of which node to read from or write to up to [Automatically Identify Nodes in your Memcached Cluster](AutoDiscovery.md)\.
+Your application can use this endpoint to read from or write to the cluster, leaving the determination of which node to read from or write to up to [Automatically identify nodes in your cluster](AutoDiscovery.md)\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AmazonElastiCache/latest/mem-ug/images/ElastiCache-Cluster-Memcached.png)

-For more information, see [Managing your ElastiCache clusters](Clusters.md)\.
+For more information, see [Managing clusters](Clusters.md)\.

 ## Scaling requirements<a name="cluster-create-determine-requirements-scaling"></a>